The Photographers Guide to Taking Pictures on Train Tracks

 I have seen this repeated over and over on social media.
 It is ridiculous and sad when someone asks for help and gets bullied to the point of no return.
 As photographers and fellow humans, I hope that we could be a wee bit more kind to one another.
 Of course, I always advocate for kindness.
 It’s just how I roll, even when I have a slip-up.
 That happens to all of us in life.
 I’ve shared a couple of stories of kindness in A Meijer Story and a Butterfly Photo and Kind Beats Crabby… Part 2 of Being Nice Pays.

 FACT #5 – Train Track Photos Are Sooooo Outdated

 If, after everything we’ve talked about, you’re still not convinced, consider the last time you saw a really cool family portrait taken on the tracks.
 I’ll bet it isn’t a recent photo.
 Honestly, this was a crazy popular fad in the 1980s before the dangers of railroad photos became mainstream information.

 We know better now.
 And as Oprah says, “when we know better, we do better.”
 Challenge yourself to find a cooler, better example of leading lines for your next family photo.
 Here are a few examples, but part of the fun of photography is finding your own cool scenes and making them beautiful and unique!

 Wrapping it All Up

-After watching the social media scenario unfold, I sat right down, did my research, and wrote this post.
+After watching the social media scenario unfold, I sat right down, researched, and wrote this post.
 I want to do my part in educating as many people as possible about the dangers of railroad tracks.
 Why?
-Because it’s just not cool to photograph on them, and also because the more that know, the more can avoid a scene such as the one above.
+Because it’s just not cool to photograph on them, and the more that know, the more can avoid a scene such as the one above.
 And hey, we can also save lives.

 ABC News Report on the Dangers of Taking Photos on Train Tracks